 FC fund allocation: Singh says discretion to play the key role

-Mumbai: The 15th Finance Commission today sought to allay concerns of the Southern states on losing out on central funds due to their demographic gains, saying it'll use discretion in resource allocation even though the 2011 Census data would be a reference.
+Mumbai: The 15th Finance Commission on Saturday sought to allay concerns of the Southern states on losing out on central funds due to their demographic gains, saying it'll use discretion in resource allocation even though the 2011 Census data would be a reference.

 The commission will look into both equity as well as efficiency while coming up with its recommendations for resource allocations, chairman NK Singh said.